wp-plugins/foundationtables/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Succeeding the popularity of Zurb's Foundation framework, FoundationTables is a plugin written to harness the responsiveness the framework provides, and extend the WordPress page editor with a new toolset to easily insert, edit, and delete collections of tabular data.
+FoundationTables extends the WordPress page editor with a new toolset to easily insert, edit, style and delete Foundation-ready tables.
-If you're using a Foundation Theme, and are looking for a method to rapidly and responsively insert tabled data, this is the plugin for your site.

 == Description ==